2011 Hyundai Santa Fe Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2011 Hyundai Santa Fe
+A guide to repairs, service, and maintenance costs for your 2011 Hyundai Santa Fe

 The crankshaft position sensor may fail, causing engine stalling or a failure to start.
 Replacement or the failed sensor will commonly correct this problem.

 Prior to replacing the automatic transmission fluid (to improve shift quality), make sure that the transmission fluid level is correct.
 Also, make sure the computer that controls the transmission has the most up-to-date adaptive programming information.
 When servicing these transmissions be sure to use fluid approved by Hyundai.

 On the 2.7L V6 and 2.4L 4 Cylinder, a defective exhaust gas recirculation (EGR) switching valve may cause an intermittent rough or unstable idle engine.

 2011 Hyundai Santa Fe QuestionsWhy does my car lose power/ acceleration while driving normal?
 Never shut off.
 (1 answer)